 Another way to increase your click-through rate is by using engaging media.
 Images and videos are great places to start.
-Including a video screenshot that links to a video on your blog, YouTube channel, or on one of your other social media channels is a great way to get more engagement.
-Videos can increase your email CTR by up to 300 percent.
-GIFs, memes, whitepapers, and cartoons are other forms of interactive content.
+Including a video screenshot that links to a video on your blog, YouTube channel, or on one of your other social media channels can quickly increase engagement and boost your email CTR by up to 200 percent or more.
+You might include links to videos that showcase company culture, cool manufacturing processes, your company’s backstory, or your team volunteering in the community.
+GIFs, memes, and cartoons are other forms of interactive content to consider.

 Use Your Best Content

-If you want to promote your blog, Youtube channel, or social media account in your emails, make sure to include only your best content.
+If you want to promote your blog, YouTube channel, or social media account in your emails, make sure to include only your best content.
 Sending out a lot of mediocre blog post emails can lead to fewer conversions.
 Quality will be more effective than quantity here.
-You’ll read that you should send out your email marketing X amount of times in a week or month, but if you don’t have enough content to support that frequency, remember quality over quantity.
+You may read best practices pieces that say you should send out your email marketing “X” amount of times per week or month, but if you don’t have enough content to support that frequency, remember quality over quantity.

 Send at the Right Times

 Send your emails at times when your subscribers are most responsive and have the most time to read your newsletters or the blog posts that you link to.
-According to CoSchedule, which analyzed 14 different studies, the top times of the day to send emails are as follows (in the following order):
+According to CoSchedule, which analyzed 14 different studies about the best time to send emails, the curated results showed the top times of the day to send emails are as follows (in the following order):